joeyates/green/README.md

 ## Motivation

-The standard Elixir formatter only enforces a small number of certain rules.
+The standard Elixir formatter only enforces a small number of rules.
 This project aims to enforce enough rules so that the "house style" of a project can be enforced by the formatter.

 ## Name

-The name "Green" is a reference to bikeshedding, i.e. "All bike shed shoul be green."
+The name "Green" is a reference to bikeshedding, i.e. "All bike sheds should be green."

 ## Status